syncfusion-content/blazor-docs/blazor/speeddial/template.md

 # Template in Blazor SpeedDial

-This section has a detailed explanation on the available templates in Speed Dial Component.
+This section explains available templates in Speed Dial Component and its usage.

-## Item Template
+## Item template

-You can use the [`ItemTemplate`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_ItemTemplate) tag directive to get or set a template content for the SpeedDialItem.
+You can use the [ItemTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_ItemTemplate) to set a template content for the `SpeedDialItem`.
 The template content is defined as a child content of `ItemTemplate` tag directive.

 {% tabs %}
 {% highlight razor %}